cssbristol/cssbristol.co.uk/_jobs/2022_11_21_qrt_graduate_infra_cloud_engineer.md

 ---

 ## Application deadline
-**Roku recruits interns on a rolling basis.
+**QRT recruits on a rolling basis.
 Apply early to maximise your chances of success!**

+## About QRT
 Qube Research & Technologies (QRT) is a global quantitative and systematic investment manager, operating in all liquid asset classes across the world.
 We are a technology and data driven group implementing a scientific approach to investing.
 Combining data, research, technology and trading expertise has shaped QRT’s collaborative mindset which enables us to solve the most complex challenges.
 QRT’s culture of innovation continuously drives our ambition to deliver high quality returns for our investors.

+We are looking to add motivated, intellectually curious penultimate year STEM students or upcoming graduates with entrepreneurial spirit to join our Data Development group for a 12-week summer internship.

 ## The Opportunity
 We are proud of our exceptionally talented, collaborative and diverse teams who are driving QRT’s innovation and growth, and are looking to add motivated, intellectually curious STEM graduates with entrepreneurial spirit to join our Infrastructure and Cloud Engineering groups.
 We strongly believe that long-term investment into our people is critical to our future success and distinctive culture, as demonstrated by our low staff turnover and continuous growth.